shakfu/py-js/README.md

 First note that there several ways to add code to the external:

-A. The external's site-packages: py-js/externals/py.mxo/Contents/Resources/lib/python3.9/site-packages
+1. The external's site-packages: `py-js/externals/py.mxo/Contents/Resources/lib/python3.9/site-packages`

-B. The package script folder: `py-js/examples/scripts`
+2. The package script folder: `py-js/examples/scripts`

-C. Whichever path you set the patcher PYTHONPATH property to (during object creation).
+3. Whichever path you set the patcher PYTHONPATH property to (during object creation).

-For A, I have tested pure python scripts which should work without re-codesigning the externals, but if you add compiled extensions, then I think you have to re-codesign the external.
+For (1), I have tested pure python scripts which should work without re-codesigning the externals, but if you add compiled extensions, then I think you have to re-codesign the external.
 Check out my [maxutils](https://github.com/shakfu/maxutils) project for help with that.

-For B, this is just a location that's searched automatically with `load`, `read`, and `execfile` messages so it can contain dependent files.
+For (2), this is just a location that's searched automatically with `load`, `read`, and `execfile` messages so it can contain dependent files.

-For C, this is just setting that is done at the patch level so it should be straightforward.
+For (3), this is just setting that is done at the patch level so it should be straightforward.
 As mentioned, the extra pythonpath is currently only set at object creation.
 It should be updated when changed but this is something on the todo list.

 ### How to get numpy to work in py-js